-At 11:00 (CEST) on Sunday, 28 September, the Eucharist for the celebration of Harvest Thanksgiving, will be celebrated at Santa Margarita.
+At 11:00 (CEST) on Sunday, 5 October, the Eucharist for the sixteenth Sunday after Trinity will be celebrated at Santa Margarita.
 Those unable to be in church are invited to participate in this recorded service of Holy Communion using the YouTube video above by following the words (congregational parts in subtitles, or bold), sharing the hymns and prayers, and listening to the sermon.
 You may use the video controls (pause, forward, back).
 The service lasts about 40 minutes.

 How to Contribute to Santa Margarita's Chaplaincy